 Likewise, the State of Texas is developing its healthcare resources to address and combat the pandemic.
-The vaccination efforts were expanded to serve more people in the community, especially the hardest-hit populations.
+Vaccination efforts expanded to serve more people in the community, especially the hardest-hit populations.
 More than 400,000 doses of the COVID-19 vaccine have arrived last February 15, 2021.
 The State is also currently prioritizing healthcare providers, such as health departments, pharmacies, federally qualified health centers, community and rural clinics, and some medical practices that specialize in care for older adults.

 Read more here: http://bit.ly/2M0bvJM

 According to the recent CDC data, the State of Montana continues to receive one of the lowest allotments of vaccine per person in the U.S. Despite this, the leaders of the state are also continuing to work to ensure that its people can get their fair share of vaccines.
-Last February 16, 2021, however, the Biden administration had announced that the Missoula County of the State of Montana will be granted vaccines through the Federally Qualified Health Center COVID-19 vaccine program.
+Last February 16, 2021, however, the Biden administration announced that the Missoula County of the State of Montana will be granted vaccines through the Federally Qualified Health Center COVID-19 vaccine program.

 Read more here: http://bit.ly/3pw6J4B